JungblomSt/BlackJack/README.md

 Dealer draw cards until sum 17
 Ace counts as 11 ore 1
 Result message (Vinn, lose or tie)
+Player Winns right away when hitting 21
+You are not able to push draw or hit after a game has ended

 Statistics:
 Saved in Shered Preferense